Why Claris FileMaker

 40 years in

-Claris is a wholly owned Apple subsidiary and has been since the company renamed FileMaker Inc. back to Claris in 2019.
-The platform itself is over 40 years old — older than most of the SaaS tools it competes with.
+Claris has been a wholly owned Apple subsidiary since 1987 — the company was named FileMaker Inc from 1998 to 2019, then renamed back to Claris International in 2019.
+The FileMaker product itself is over 40 years old (first released in 1985), older than most of the SaaS tools it competes with.
+Over a million users worldwide run on FileMaker today, from small businesses through to enterprises including Apple, Microsoft, Stanford, Mayo Clinic, IKEA and Yamaha.

 Annual major-release cadence, a public roadmap, and active investment from one of the most stable software organisations on earth.
 For a system you intend to depend on for the next decade, that matters.